hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 He perceives distinctive smells, sounds, voices for each moment, each conversation.

-Eluria, the Mohaine desert, Jake, the Man in Black — he shivers.
+Eluria, the Mohaine desert, Jake (Go then!
+There are other worlds than these), the Man in Black — he shivers.
 The lobstrosities (Dad-a-chum?
-Dum-a-chum?) and doors by the beach, Jack, Eddie, Sussanah, Talitha, Oy.
+Dum-a-chum?) and doors by the beach, Eddie, Sussanah, Talitha, Oy.
 Everyone is there.
-He then closes hi only eye as he speaks up the names of all his fallen friends and loved ones.
+He then closes his only eye as he speaks up the names of all his fallen friends and loved ones.

 Outside, new roses appear in the field for every name.
 After all, every rose that surrounds the Tower belongs to someone whose name has been spoken inside,